BazzaCuda/MinimalistMediaPlayerX/README.md

 Dependencies
 ------------
 1. `MMP: Minimalist Media Player` requires libmpv-2.dll to be in the same folder as the executable.
-If you have an mpv.conf file in the same folder, MPV will take it into account when initializing, for example to specify your audio output preferences.
+If you have an mpv.conf file in the same folder, MPV will take it into account when initializing, for example to specify your audio output preferences

-2. Massive credit and thanks are due to Edward Guo for his excellent port of the MPV API (libmpv) to Delphi, https://github.com/nbuyer/libmpvdelphi.
+2. Massive credit and thanks are due to Edward Guo for his excellent port of the MPV API (libmpv) to Delphi, https://github.com/nbuyer/libmpvdelphi

-3. The VCL component in MarkdownHelpViewer (https://github.com/EtheaDev/MarkdownHelpViewer) allowed the original RTF help file to be replaced with much more convenient and flexible .md markdown resources.
+3. The VCL component in MarkdownHelpViewer (https://github.com/EtheaDev/MarkdownHelpViewer) allowed the original RTF help file to be replaced with much more convenient and flexible .md markdown resources

 4. Acknowledgement is due to the author of Perpetual Notes v4.05 (https://www.enselsoftware.com/product/PerpetualNotes.html) for being the only RTF editor I could find on the entire internet that could actually [,accurately] read back in what it had written out!
 (And I tested some big players during my search!)

 5. Uses FastMM5 (https://github.com/pleriche/FastMM5).
 For full debug mode: 1) create an MMP_CHECK=MMP_CHECK environment variable and, 2) include FastMM_FullDebugMode64.dll in the executable's folder.

 6. Uses BazDebugWindow (https://github.com/BazzaCuda/BazDebugWindow) for writing debug messages to a separate window, rather than having lots of "ShowMessage" calls which interrupt the operation of the application.
 This is a reworking of the original GExperts' DebugWindow.
-If desired, applications can be distributed with the debug messsages intact and as long as a user doesn't have the BazDebugWindow.exe installed, the calls do nothing.
+If desired, applications can be distributed with the debug messsages intact and as long as a user doesn't have the BazDebugWindow.exe installed, the calls do nothing

 7. Uses JCL (https://github.com/project-jedi/jcl) _(jclDebug.pas)_ to populate the stackTrace string in Delphi exceptions _(mmpStackTrace.pas)_, reported in _mmpExceptionHandler.pas_

-8. Uses MediaInfo (https://mediaarea.net/en/MediaInfo) to rapidly extract vital characteristics from any media file (dimensions, duration, chapters, etc). `MMP: Minimalist Media Player` requires MediaInfo.dll to be in the same folder as the executable.
+8. Uses MediaInfo (https://mediaarea.net/en/MediaInfo) to rapidly extract vital characteristics from any media file (dimensions, duration, chapters, etc). `MMP: Minimalist Media Player` requires MediaInfo.dll to be in the same folder as the executable

 9. Uses FFMPEG.exe (https://ffmpeg.org/) to rapidly extract segments from an audio or video file and then stitch them together to create a new audio or video file, lossless and without re-encoding _(i.e. copy/paste)_

-10. Uses the 64-bit versions of libeay32.dll and ssleay32.dll from the Open SSL Shared Library (https://openssl.org) to obtain a secure internet connection to GitHub to check for and download the latest release.
+10. Uses FFPROBE.exe (https://ffmpeg.org) to obtain the timestamps of all the keyframes in a video.
+This allows for greater precision _(and more accurate cuts)_ when deciding where to start a new segment during video editing

-    `MMP: Minimalist Media Player` requires both DLLs to be in the same folder as the executable.
+11. Uses the 64-bit versions of libeay32.dll and ssleay32.dll from the Open SSL Shared Library (https://openssl.org) to obtain a secure internet connection to GitHub to check for and download the latest release. `MMP: Minimalist Media Player` requires both DLLs to be in the same folder as the executable